-The fifth edition of CAN/CSA-Z94.4 came out in September and I’ve been getting questions about what exactly these changes mean for workplace respiratory programs.
-Let’s face it, this topic isn’t sexy but it is important.
-At the end of the day, if your company isn’t compliant with health and safety legislation and related standards, it’s more than a slap on the wrist; it could mean getting fined or even jail time.
+While we know reading hundreds of pages of this standard is not fun, if your company isn’t complaint with health and safety legislation and related standards, it’s more than a slap on the wrist.
+It cold mean getting fined or even jail time.

-Before digging into the newest edition for respiratory protection, here’s some high-level information on the importance of the standard:
+Before digging into the newest edition for respiratory protection, let’s review why it is important.
+The Standard:

-- Its purpose is to keep all Canadian workers who are subject to respiratory hazards safe.
+- Keeps all Canadian workers who are subject to respiratory hazards safe.

-- It is reviewed and potentially updated every five years.
+- Is reviewed and updated every five years.

-- This standard sets out the requirements for the selection, use and care of respirators as well as the administration of effective respiratory protection programs in the workplace.
+- Sets out the requirements for the selection, use and care of respirators as well as the administration of effective respiratory protection programs in the workplace.

-- The Standard is based on testing requirements developed by the National Institute for Occupational Health and Safety (NIOSH).
+- Is based on testing requirements developed by the National Institute for Occupational Health and Safety (NIOSH).
 Any special criteria needed for firefighting applications is based on the standards set by the National Fire Protection Association (NFPA).

 CAN/CSA Z94.4-18 has made a number of additions from the 2011 version:

-- Clarification has been made regarding what a supervisor’s role is in a respiratory protection program.
+- The Standard clarifies a supervisor’s role in a respiratory protection program.

-- Clause 6 has been re-ordered to help clarify how hazard and risk assessments are to be used as the basis for selecting appropriate respirators – especially in cases where both air contaminants and bioaerosols are present (such as in hospitals).
+- Clause 6 was re-ordered to help clarify how to use hazard and risk assessments as the basis for choosing appropriate respirators.
+The outline is helpful in cases where both air contaminants and bioaerosols are present, like in hospitals.

 - Several classifications have been added for initial and routine training.
 Abiding by these training guidelines is essential for ensuring that your team is educated and compliant.